 at our 2019 Recommendations and Opinions note that they are presented within each

 of 3 categories in the chronological order in which we have reviewed the teams.
 The

 3 categories we use are "Recommendations," "Strong Opinions"

 and "Weak Opinions."
 Unless otherwise indicated, all Recommendations and

-Opinions are weighted and rated equally within each group.
+Opinions are weighted and rated equally within each of the 3 groups.

 and Opinions for all 32 NFL Teams are availiable as a

 subscribers to any of our 2019 Football Newsletters and/or our 2019 Premium Selections

 For information on becoming a Premiums Selections or Newsletter

 Subscriber which includes access to Recommendations & Opinions for all 32